Ats-Tsauroh Great Mosque of Serang

 Ats-Tsauroh Great Mosque of Serang is a congregational mosque in the city of Serang, Banten, Indonesia.
 Founded in 1870, it is one of the oldest mosques in Banten province.

 History

 The mosque was formerly known as Pegantungan Mosque and the Muslim community in the surrounding area initiated the establishment.
-The former regent of Pandeglang as well as Serang, Raden Tumenggung Basudin Tjondronegoro endowed the current land of approximately 2.6 ha to facilitate the construction of the mosque.
+The former regent of Pandeglang as well as Serang, Raden Tumenggung Basudin Tjondronegoro, endowed the current land of approximately 2.6 ha to facilitate the construction of the mosque.

-Since the foundation, the mosque was renovated several times throughout history.
+Since its foundation, the mosque has been renovated several times throughout history.
 In the beginning, the mosque did not equip the minaret, just like the traditional Javanese Islamic architecture style.
 In 1930, the mosque was renovated to resemble the Great Mosque of Banten but without a minaret.
 In 1956, the minaret was attached after the renovation.

 In 1968 the mosque was renamed to Ats-Tsauroh which means "struggle".
 The mosque was renovated again in 1974 and 1993.